Under Secretary of Agriculture for Research, Education, and Economics: Officeholders

+June 2022 - January 2025: Chavonda Jacobs-Young is the under secretary for research, education, and economics.

-November 2019 - : Dr. Scott Hutchins is the Deputy Under Secretary for Research, Education, and Economics and acting Under Secretary for Research, Education, and Economics.
-A Senate Agriculture Committee hearing about his nomination by President Donald Trump was held November 28th 2018 and on May 14, 2019, there was unanimous consent for this nomination.
+November 2019 - : Dr. Scott Hutchins was the deputy under secretary for research, education, and economics and acting under secretary for research, education, and economics.
+A Senate Agriculture Committee hearing about his nomination by President Donald Trump was held November 28, 2018 and on May 14, 2019, there was unanimous consent for this nomination.
 Prior to this appointment he held several senior posts at Dow AgroSciences.
-He is an entomologist, Professor of entomology at the University of Nebraska-Lincoln and past President of the Entomological Society of America.
+He is an entomologist, professor of entomology at the University of Nebraska-Lincoln and past president of the Entomological Society of America.

 January 2017 - November 2018: The position became vacant at the end of the Obama administration.
 On July 19, 2017, President Donald Trump announced his intent to nominate Sam Clovis of Iowa for the position.
 At the time, Clovis was Senior White House Advisor to the Department of Agriculture and was formerly chief policy advisor and national co-chair of the Trump-Pence campaign.
 According to Ricardo Salvador, Food and Environment Program Director for the science advocacy group Union of Concerned Scientists, Clovis lacked the traditional technological and scientific background of the post and was a self-proclaimed climate change skeptic.
 Clovis withdrew his nomination on November 2, 2017.

-September 16, 2010 - December 2016: Dr. Catherine Woteki was Under Secretary, as well as the Department's Chief Scientist, after she was confirmed by the U.S. Senate on September 16, 2010, until December 2016.
+September 16, 2010 - January 2017: Dr. Catherine Woteki was Under Secretary, as well as the Department's Chief Scientist, after she was confirmed by the U.S. Senate on September 16, 2010, until December 2016.
 She was USDA's first Under Secretary for Food Safety from 1997 to 2001.
 With a background in human nutrition, she had previously worked in industry and academia and was Global Director of Scientific Affairs for Mars, Incorporated as well as Dean of Agriculture and Professor of Human Nutrition at Iowa State University from 2002- 2005.
 Her scientific career had started after taking a bachelor's degree in Biology and Chemistry from Mary Washington College (1969) followed by Masters and Ph.D. degrees in Human Nutrition from Virginia Polytechnic Institute and State University in 1974.

 September 2010 - ?
 Ann Bartuska was Deputy Under Secretary for Research, Education, and Economics in USDA as well as Chief Scientist.

-2009-10 Molly Jahn was Acting Under Secretary of Research, Education and Economics, USDA.
+2009 - 2010 Molly Jahn was Acting Under Secretary of Research, Education and Economics, USDA.

 2006 - 2009: Gale Buchanan was Under Secretary for Research, Education, and Economics, USDA, and Chief Scientist.
 He had been Dean and Director, College of Agricultural and Environmental Sciences, University of Georgia prior to this appointment.

 2001 - 2006: Joseph (Joe) Jen was Under Secretary for Research, Education, and Economics during the presidency of George W Bush.
 Jen had taken a bachelor's degree in agriculture chemistry, master's in food science and a doctorate in biochemistry.
 He had been Dean of Agriculture from 1992 to 2001 at Cal Poly.
 Prior to this, he had been Director of Research between 1980 and 1986 for the Campbell Institute of Science and Technology, a division of Campbell Soup Co.